dankatri/dankatri.github.io/food-in-brum.md

 - [__Medicine bakery__](http://www.medicinebakery.co.uk/) - cronuts and delicious cakes, occasionally have a art exhibition on.
 - [__Wayland's yard__](https://www.waylandsyard.com/birmingham) - nice coffee, good for brunch.
 Eggy crumpets with halloumi and bacon.
 Sounds a bit odd but it's worth a shot.
 - [__Red Lion__](http://theredlionbirmingham.com/) - lovely Sunday roasts, though maybe *too* much food.
-- [__Rico Libre__](http://www.ricolibre.co.uk/) - one of the hidden gems, doesn't look like much but they do amazing tapas.
-It's also BYOB - another where you're probably best to book
 - [__Kilder__](https://www.kilderbar.co.uk/) - next to Original Patty Men, run by the same people.
 Specialises in natural wine and craft beer.
 Cheese toasties are out of this world good.
+On certain nights they do Detroit style pizza that's awesome.
 - [__Tiger Bites Pig__](https://tigerbitespig.co.uk) - A small Bao and rice bowl spot right next to new street station.
 The Bao is a must try.
 It's made fresh everyday!
 - [__Sabai Sabai__](https://www.sabaisabai.com/) - Thai food done well.
 Bit on the spendy side.
 Set meals are a good deal.
 - [__Eat Vietnam__](https://www.instagram.com/eat_vietnam/) - small Stirchley resturant that does authentic Vietnamese food.
 The pork is a must try as is the Vietnamese coffee.